Amanbek22/my-pizza/README.md

-# Getting Started with Create React App
+# It was a test React project to teach my little brother

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).